swcarpentry/DEPRECATED-boot-camps/version-control/git/collaborate/Readme.md

   - Is the code clear?
 Does it need comments?
 Is it correct?
 Does something need clarifying?
 Feel free to provide in-line comments.
-Beta can always update their version of commits during a pull request!
+Beta can always update their version of commits during a pull request.

 Step 2 : Merge the pull request using the merge button